mglush/compiler-construction/README.md

   - Given no scanner/parser errors:
     - Outputs an abstract syntax tree of the input program.

-**Project aspects**:
-  - Wrote rules for each action in the context-free grammar in parser.y to build an abstract syntax tree during parsing process.

 ## Project 3: Symbol Table & Type Checker
-**New Files Implenented**:
-  - typecheck.cpp

-**Input**:
-  - Program written in a small object-oriented programming language.

-**Output**:
-  - Given no scanner or parser errors:
-    - If input is a valid program in the language, outputs the symbol table of the input program.
-    - Otherwise, outputs one of the type errors listed below.

 **Project aspects**:
   - Part 1: build a symbol table based on the AST generated during parsing.
     - Each program has one class table.